timesler/docker-jupyter-dl-gpu/README.md

 ## Complete package list

-Below is a complete list of conda packages install in the image:
+Below is a complete list of conda packages installed in the image:

 | Name | Version | Build | Channel |
 |----------------------|---------------|--------------------|--------------|